timeplus-io/docs/docs/proton.md

   <a href="#need-help"><strong>Need help?</strong></a>
 </p>

-Proton is a streaming SQL engine, a fast and lightweight alternative to Apache Flink, 🚀 powered by ClickHouse.
+Proton, the core engine of Timeplus products, is fast and lightweight alternative to ksqlDB or Apache Flink, 🚀 powered by ClickHouse.
 It enables developers to solve streaming data processing, routing and analytics challenges from Apache Kafka, Redpanda and more sources, and send aggregated data to the downstream systems.
-Proton is the core engine of [Timeplus](https://timeplus.com), which is a cloud native streaming analytics platform.
+Proton is under active development under Apache 2.0 license and powers both [Timeplus Cloud](timeplus-cloud) and [Timeplus Enterprise](timeplus-enterprise).

 ## 💪 Why use Proton?